Metallurgical and Materials Engineering Undergraduate Program

 METU Metallurgical and Materials Engineering Department aims its graduates to acquire the following knowledge, skills, and behaviors.

-- An ability to identify, to formulate, and solve engineering problems;
+- An ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics

-- An ability to communicate effectively;
+- An ability to communicate effectively with a range of audiences

-- A knowledge of the scientific and engineering principles underlying the four major elements of the field; structure, properties, processing and performance related to material systems;
+- A knowledge of the scientific and engineering principles underlying the four major elements of the field; structure, properties, processing and performance related to material systems

 - An ability to apply and integrate knowledge from each of the four major elements of the field to solve materials and/or process selection and design problems.